dojonorth/fun-basics-dojo/README.md

 fa.map(f).map(g) === fa.map(a => g(f(a))
 ```

-Be aware that if you run into the functor trait elsewhere it usually, doesn't directly feature a pure method, but rather inherits it from 'Applicative'.
-This is outside of the scope of this dojo though, so I've abstracted away applicatives and just put pure directly on the fucntor.

 **Aside - Functors Further Reading:**
 > [This](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) provides a good explanation of functors from basic concepts without going into too much detail.
 > A more heavyweight discussion can be found [here](https://hackernoon.com/functors-and-applicatives-b9af535b1440).
 Or if you want just the bare bones, then look no further than [here](https://tpolecat.github.io/2014/03/21/functor.html).